abrahamlaria/static-website/content/architecture/stop-being-a-traditional-software-architect.md

 During my yet-to-be-finished journey I have come across and read many books about Software Architecture.
 I’m going to be dumping what I have learned from them in a series of posts as a way to help others and also as a future reference for myself.

-One of those books that changed my perception of the Software Architect role and truly inspired me is **Design It!**  By consistently applaying what I learned from it I have become a better team leader and software engineer.
+One of those books that changed my perception of the Software Architect role, and truly inspired me, is **Design It!**  By consistently applaying what I learned from it I have become a better team leader and software engineer.

 What you are about to read is not a full copy-paste from the book, but the idea is pretty close to what you can read on its Chapter 13.
 ## Empower the Architects on your team